ChiragKapoor26/namaste-react-chirag/README.md

 Import useState from react like a named import useEffect() => This is used to Re-renders the page after Calling the api.

-# Shimmer UI :- In this type of UI we loads a fake page until we got the data from the UI
+# Shimmer UI :- In this type of UI we loads a fake page until we got the data from the Backend API
 This Provides us a much better User Experience